HEP-FCC/fcc-tutorials/fast-sim-and-analysis/k4simdelphes/doc/starterkit/FccFastSimDelphes/Readme.md

 ```
  ...
 Key4HEP release: key4hep-stack/2023-04-08
  ...
 Use the following command to reproduce the current environment:
  ...
          source /cvmfs/sw.hsf.org/spackages7/key4hep-stack/2023-04-08/x86_64-centos7-gcc11.2.0-opt/urwcv/setup.sh
  ...
  ... done.
 ```

 which means that the version `2023-04-08` of `key4hep-stack` is sourced.

 (delphesedm4hep)=
-## Part I: Generate and simulate Events with DelphesEDM4Hep
+## Generate and Simulate Events with DelphesEDM4Hep

 For this tutorial we will consider the following **physics processes**: